 Dark roast simply means that the coffee bean has been roasted to a higher temperature and typically for a longer period of time.
 This causes all of the flavor molecules stored within the coffee beans-both the good and bad flavors-to be burnt away.
 By roasting so dark, the end consumer (you) can’t tell whether it’s a good bean or a bad bean because all the natural flavors have been turned to charcoal.

 Think of it this way: a fine filet mignon and a strip of utility beef; if they’ve both been very overcooked, even a culinary expert would never be able to tell the difference between the two.
 Same with coffee.

 So if you’re a large coffee company, what do you do?
 You roast dark, then market the heck out of it and try to convince the mass market that it’s a wonderfully rich and complex coffee.
-You can’t really blame them now can you?
-What else are they supposed to do, tell you that because they’re so big they are unable to guarantee quality, they do you a favor and roast dark so you can’t taste how bad it is?
+You can’t really blame them now, can you?
+What else are they supposed to do, tell you that because they’re so big they are unable to guarantee the quality, they do you a favor and roast dark so you can’t taste how bad it is?

 Not to be misunderstood, I’m not saying a dark roasted coffee is always a poor coffee.
 There are some wonderful dark roasted single-origin coffees and blends out there.
 Just don’t assume the dark roast is as “rich and flavorful” as many roasters say it is.
-Most of the time there is a reason it’s roasted so dark.
+Most of the time there is a reason it’s roasted so darkly.

 Instead of going with a dark roast next time you’re picking up your bag of coffee, consider trying a freshly-roasted bag of something slightly lighter, perhaps a city roast or even a full city roast (almost a dark roast) if you’re not feeling terribly adventurous.
 When shopping, keep in mind that the lighter the roast, the more confidence the roaster is showing in the quality of the raw bean.